p9s/p5-Text-Util/README.md

 # NAME

-Text::Util - It's new $module
+Text::Util - It's new tools for clean text

 # SYNOPSIS